jgabuya/blog-posts/posts/thoughts-on-building-ux.md

 Just recently, I got the chance to focus on frontend development.
 Just days into it, I remembered an old realization that just proves to be true, time and time again:

-> Building good UX is d*mn hard.
-Anyone who tells you otherwise is full of sh*t.
+> Building good UX is d&ast;mn hard.
+Anyone who tells you otherwise is full of sh&ast;t.

 Having said that, I like to think of myself as someone who, given enough time, can thrive on any particular task.
 And UI/UX (you may point out that these two are completely different things, and you are right), however inexperienced I may be in this area, should be no exception.

 I'm going to list down my thoughts and some of the things I learned (or re-learned) about building UX.
-Before going any further, as a warning I'd like to point out that I may just be pulling all these words out of my a** (read: I may just be making all this sh*t up).
-However, you've already read this far so might as well just finish the whole d*mn thing.
+Before going any further, as a warning I'd like to point out that I may just be pulling all these words out of my a&ast;&ast; (read: I may just be making all this sh&ast;t up).
+However, you've already read this far so might as well just finish the whole d&ast;mn thing.

 ## Thoughts